-- 1. On the MBG main page, click the System configuration tab and then click Settings. - 2.
-Under SIP Options, enable SIP support by selecting one or more of the following: - o UDP - o TCP - o TCP/TLS - 3.
-For each protocol, choose which interface the SIP connector listens to by selecting an Access Profile: - Private: The SIP connector listens on the LAN interface. - o Public: The SIP connector listens on the LAN and WAN interfaces.
+- 1. On the MBG main page, click the System tab and click Settings. - 2.
+Under SIP Options, enable SIP support by selecting one or more of the following: - UDP - TCP - TCP/TLS - 3.
+For each protocol, choose which interface the SIP connector listens to by selecting an Access Profile:

-- Third interface only: The SIP connector listens on the third interface only (used when MBG has two LAN interfaces, one of which is connected to a SIP trunk). - o WAN-reachable IPs only: The SIP connector listens on the WAN interface only. - 4.
+- Private: The SIP connector listens on the LAN interface. - Public: The SIP connector listens on the LAN and WAN interfaces. - Third interface only: The SIP connector listens on the third interface only (used when MBG has two LAN interfaces, one of which is connected to a SIP trunk). - WAN-reachable IPs only: The SIP connector listens on the WAN interface only. - 4.
 Choose the Certificate.
 Default is Mitel. - Mitel: Select this option to have MBG present a built-in Mitel certificate. - Web server: Select this option to have MBG present a trusted third-party certificate uploaded in Mitel Standard Linux Web Server panel.

-Note: Changing this setting breaks the trust model with the existing clients, which results in failures to connect until redeployment.
+NOTE: Changing this setting breaks the trust model with the existing clients, which results in failures to connect until redeployment.
 Particularly, the MiCollab Client Deployment profile setting for TLS server certificate validation must match the MBG setting, such as,

-- If the MBG setting is "Mitel", the deployment profile setting for TLS-server-certificate CA must be Mitel CA. - If the MBG setting is "Web server", the deployment profile setting for TLS-server-certificate CA must be Public CA. - 5.
-Select which Set-side RTP security setting to use for both Inbound and Outbound directions. - Select which ICP-side RTP security setting to use for both Inbound and Outbound directions.
+- If the MBG setting is "Mitel", the deployment profile setting for TLS- server-certificate CA must be Mitel CA. - If the MBG setting is "Web server", the deployment profile setting for TLS-server-certificate CA must be Public CA. - 5.
+Select which Set-side RTP security setting to use for both Inbound and Outbound directions. - 6.
+Select which ICP-side RTP securitysetting to use for both Inbound and Outbound directions.

-- In MBG versions 10.0 or earlier, the SET-side RTP security Allow setting was more generic and covered two kinds of scenarios (for example, permit both SRTP and RTP). - With MBG version 10.1 and later, the equivalent to Allow is now separated in two independent settings that allow selecting three possible cases: either both SRTP and RTP, SRTP only, or RTP only. - Local Streaming functionality cannot be used at the same time as SRTP functionality (the latter always takes precedence over the former). - 7.
+- In MBG versions 10.0 or earlier, the SET-side RTP security Allow - setting was more generic and covered two kinds of scenarios (for example, permit both SRTP and RTP). - With MBG version 10.1 and later, the equivalent to Allow is now separated in two independent settings that allow selecting three possible cases: either both SRTP and RTP, SRTP only, or RTP only. - Local Streaming functionality cannot be used at the same time as SRTP functionality (the latter always takes precedence over the former). - 7.
 Click Save. - 8.
-On the MBG main page, click the Service configuration tab and then click SIP devices. - 9.
-Click the sign. - 10.
+On the MBG main page, click the Teleworking tab and click SIP. - 9.
+Click +. - 10.
 Select Enabled to enable the set and allow it to connect to the ICP. - 11.
 For Set-side username, enter the set-side (MBG side) user name for the SIP client you want to authorize.

-Note: In Auchan mode, MiVoice Border Gateway usernames must always be associated with a PNI.
+NOTE: In Auchan mode, MiVoice Border Gateway usernames must always be associated with a PNI.
 MBG maps between PNI+DN (set-side username) and DN (ICP-side username).
 In case of a duplicate DN, MBG will not allow new user creation.